leovictorsr/gsoc-2019/spidermon-cli-usage.md

-This gist is my way to think ahead what the usage of the CLI for Spidermon should be
+This snippet is my way to think ahead what the usage of the CLI for Spidermon should be

 With this gist I intend to be able to detect requirements and to have a good planning for the CLI implementation.